 Take notice of the design of these rods.
 They are far superior to conventional style I-beam rods.

 If you do a search on the Scat Pro-Comp rods, you will find a vast amount of info on many car forums.
 All of the info is 100% positive.
 These rods are run in engines that not only produce high horsepower levels, but also run at continuous RPM.
 Notice the general appearance in the pictures.
 These rods do look impressive.
 The style is reminiscent of a steel billet rod.

-The fact that these rods are incredibly strong and well made, coupled with the fact they are light weight and offer better clearance than any H-Beam rod on the market, made it an easy decision to use them in all of our high horsepower street/strip engines.
+The fact that these rods are incredibly strong and well made, coupled with the fact they are light weight, made it an easy decision to use them in all of our high horsepower street/strip engines.

 We have noticed some engine builders using low cost generic rods and crankshafts in their engines.
 These non-branded, (no-name) products are often poor quality in many ways.
 You will notice many of the low end engine builders fail to mention the actual brand of the rods or cranks used in their engines.
 Upon further investigation you will find such parts not to be a branded name product.
 They may label these parts with a name, but one that is totally unrecognizable in the industry.
 Our experience in years past with such rods and cranks has been disappointing to say the least.
 Besides the obvious issues such as incorrect sizing and machining that is difficult to correct, the questionable alloy these items may be produced from and the potentially incorrect heat treating methods used, could prove to be disastrous.
 Little can be done to verify this and nothing can be done to correct it.
 Failures of such critical parts will usually result in catastrophic damage to the engine.
 As you may have noticed, this is why we specify the brand name, and series of every part used in our engines.